nvtkaszpir/vagrant-killingfloorstats/README.md

 * rsync client
 * access to the Internet without proxies (not supported in this setup via vagrant/bootstrap/puppet)
 * jmeter 3.1 with [plugin manager and plugins](https://jmeter-plugins.org/) for benchmark tests
-* ruby 2.x.x and bundler for running more advanced tests (inspec), use [rvm.io](http://rvm.io/)
+* ruby 2.x.x and bundler for running more advanced tests (inspec), use [rbenv.org](http://rbenv.org/)

 Known limitation
 ==================================================

 * don't try to use it under Windows platform, there is too much dependency to ruby not to support it here.
-(TODO: get rid of vagrant plugin, move all into vm: rvm + gem + librarian-puppet, adjust provisioning scripts) - so right now you can create vm to create vm... :)
+(TODO: get rid of vagrant plugin, move all into vm: rbenv + gem + librarian-puppet, adjust provisioning scripts) - so right now you can create vm to create vm... :)
 * try vagrant 1.9.x from official download page, cause system packages may have issues
 * you may need to adjust Vagrantfile depending on your vm provider and rsync options